Andrea13Stockholm/hypathia-notifications/README.md

 * Get posted in slack:
 * Automatize the notification: run the job on a schedule, send the notification when threshold is reached: Airflow
 * Check if I need to create virtual env
+* Things to think: asyncronicity between prices and dividends (sometimes prices after new dividends release: which price then?);
+sometimes in Avanza stock A has closing price t-2 instead of t-1 and in direktavkastining it is used t-2 instead of t-1;
+degration of direktakvastinig back in time because I need API calls to look 1 year back wrt the first stock price in the timeseries.

 ### Main target variable
 The main target variable for this repo is direktavkastning, which is described as follows: